alhuissi/React-Movie-App/README.md

 ## Movies App with React

-A movie database with search function.
-Part of my journey learning React, heavily inspired by this tutorial: https://www.youtube.com/watch?v=sZ0bZGfg_m4
+A movie database with a search function.
+This is part of my journey learning React, heavily inspired by this tutorial: https://www.youtube.com/watch?v=sZ0bZGfg_m4

 This includes: